LeMahieu, Yankees torment Twins again, 10-4 in ALDS opener

 “We’re not out of it by any stretch of the imagination, but we need to show up tomorrow and hopefully turn those solo homers into maybe three-run homers and we’d be in this,” first baseman C.J.
 Cron said.
 “It’s going to be a tough series.
 We knew that coming in.”

-Jorge Polanco, Nelson Cruz and Miguel Sanó homered for the Twins, who were hurt by eight walks.
+Jorge Polanco, Nelson Cruz and Miguel Sanó homered for the Twins, hurt by eight walks in a game that took 4 hours, 15 minutes.

 Minnesota, the AL Central champion, hasn’t won a playoff game since Johan Santana beat Hall of Famer Mike Mussina 2-0 in the 2004 Division Series opener at Yankee Stadium.
 Boston also lost 13 straight postseason games, from 1986-95.